-Western Zone: The remainder of the Pacific Flyway portion of Colorado not included in the Eastern Zone.
+Western Zone: All areas west of the Continental Divide not included in the Eastern Zone.

 Idaho

 Zone 1: All lands and waters within the Fort Hall Indian Reservation, including private in-holdings; Bannock County; Bingham County except that portion within the Blackfoot Reservoir drainage; Caribou County within the Fort Hall Indian Reservation; and Power County east of State Highway 37 and State Highway 39.